-You apply to your home Local Authority (the council who empty your bins) by the closing date of 15 January 2023.
-All offers will be made by your home Local Authority on offer day 17 April 2023 (being the first working day after 16 April).
+You apply to your home Local Authority (the council who empty your bins) by the closing date of 15 January 2024.
+All offers will be made by your home Local Authority on offer day 16 April 2024.

 Address

 For admission purposes, the home address is the child's permanent address, where the child usually lives with their parent or carer.